Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 Because [the developers are not sure how necessary this feature is](https://github.com/google-gemini/generative-ai-python/issues/136) In the discussion, I left a long comment, I hope it will convince the developers when they pay attention to this task next time.

-Library's user can pass an API key by using some bad code practices (through private interfaces of objects).
-But it is impossible to do this through the public API.
+The library's user can pass an API key by using some bad code practices (through private interfaces of objects), but it is impossible to do this through the public API.

 There are some "correct" ways to implement the integration:

 1. State "we will not integrate with Gemini" until they resolve the limitations of their client.
-2. Implement an own client using the HTTP API.
+2. Implement your own client using the HTTP API.
 3. Use hacks to push the key where it is needed.
-Cover them with tests, of course, so that the code does not break when the SDK is updated.
+Of course, cover them with tests so that the code does not break when the SDK is updated.
 4. Implement as is, but explicitly declare that the client to the Gemini API is a singleton.
 For example, throw an exception when a user tries to create a second client.

 As we can see, there are options, but time-consuming and more complex.